ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 {:beta}
 <!--#/istutorial#-->

-In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying a text analysis application.
-You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} components - applications and jobs to the project.
-You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} components.
+In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying a text analysis with {{site.data.keyword.nlushort}} application.
+You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} entities - applications and jobs to the project.
+You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} entities.
 You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.
 {:shortdesc}

-{{site.data.keyword.codeenginefull_notm}} provides a platform to unify the deployment of all of your container-based applications.
-Whether those applications are functions, traditional 12-factor apps, batch workloads(run-to-completion) or any other container-based workloads, if they can be bundled into a container image, then {{site.data.keyword.codeengineshort}} can host and manage them for you - all on a Kubernetes-based infrastructure.
-And {{site.data.keyword.codeengineshort}} does this without the need for you to learn, or even know about, Kubernetes.
-The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure needed to host it.
-It is delivered as a managed service on the cloud and built on open-source projects (Kubernetes, Istio, Knative, Tekton, etc.).
+{{site.data.keyword.codeenginefull}} is a fully managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
+Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
+The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.

-{{site.data.keyword.codeengineshort}} helps developers by hiding many of the complex tasks like configuration, dependency management etc., {{site.data.keyword.codeengineshort}} simplifies container-based management and enables you to concentrate on writing code.
-It also makes available many of the features of a serverless platform, such as "scale-to-zero".
+The platform is designed to address the needs of developers who just want their code to run. {{site.data.keyword.codeengineshort}} abstracts the operational burden of building, deploying, and managing workloads in Kubernetes so that developers can focus on what matters most to them: the source code.

 With {{site.data.keyword.nlufull}}, developers can analyze semantic features of text input, including categories, concepts, emotion, entities, keywords, metadata, relations, semantic roles, and sentiment.